Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 The game has been finalized after thorough testing and adjustments based on feedback from human testers to enhance gameplay and ensure stability.
 It was officially released, providing clear installation instructions and all required files for a seamless user experience, thus marking its successful launch phase.

 **Final Review Summary:**
-- All components have been polished and are ready for players.
+- All components are polished and ready for players.
-- Comprehensive installation instructions provided.
+- Clear installation instructions provided.
-- Feedback from human testers has been effectively integrated.
+- All feedback from human testers integrated effectively.

 **Gameplay Overview:**
 - You will interact with the game using text commands.